Developing a Game Center-Aware Game

 After your app is approved, you choose when it is published.
 Once published, the app bundle and metadata are copied from iTunes Connect to the App Store.
 There, users discover and purchase the app.
 Once purchased, the app bundle is downloaded to the user’s device.

 Figure 1-4 shows the additional steps required and the process when creating Game Center assets.
-Although not shown, your app bundle and metadata are submitted to iTunes Connect as before.
+Although this step is not shown, your app bundle and metadata are submitted to iTunes Connect as before.

 Here are some of the changes to the development process: